Top of the page

-Back pain has many possible causes.
-It is often related to problems with muscles and ligaments of the back.
+In most cases, there isn't a clear cause for back pain.
+It may be related to problems with muscles and ligaments of the back.
 It may also be related to problems with the nerves, discs, or bones of the back.
 Moving, lifting, standing, sitting, or sleeping in an awkward way can strain the back.
-Sometimes you do not notice the injury until later.

 Although it may hurt a lot, back pain usually improves on its own within several weeks.
 Most people recover in 12 weeks or less.
-Using good home treatment and being careful not to stress your back can help you feel better sooner.
+Using self-care, such as ice or heat and light activity (like walking), can help you feel better sooner.

 Call 911 anytime you think you may need emergency care.
 For example, call if: